PURPOSE AI ALTERNATIVE · MARK MANSON AI MENTOR ALTERNATIVE

 Relationships

-An agent that acts needs more trust than a mentor that asks
+A panel that knows you needs more trust than a mentor that asks

 We get it.
 A reflective mentor that lives inside one chat is a low-stakes contract.
-An agent that drafts your email, edits your Notion, and reads your calendar is a different deal. heylife earns it the only way that's real: scoped, revocable access per integration.
-Every action is reviewable before it ships.
-You can pause any agent in one tap.
+A thinking partner that reads your calendar, your inbox, and your health so the voices in the room are grounded in your real week is a different deal. heylife earns it the only way that's real: scoped, revocable access per integration, all read-only.
+You see what context the panel had on every moment.
 Nothing in your bucket memory is sold, scraped, or used to train models for anyone else.

 Full details, in plain English, on the privacy page.